EU students in the UK

 EU nationals living in the UK before 31 December 2020 and having settled or pre-settled status under the EU settlement scheme are still eligible for home fees.
 These will pay the same university fee as British students, which is £9,250 per academic year.

 Need help with university application in UK?
-Book a Free Consultation with our team of education consultants to push your university application forwards.
+Book a Free Consultation with our team of education consultants and push your university application forward.

 Other exceptions for EU students fees and funding